Working Women (TV series)

 Working Women is a Pakistani television series directed by Yasra Rizvi and written by Bee Gul.
 It is co-produced by Kashif Nisar and first aired on Green Entertainment on 20 September 2023.
-The series revolves around six working women who try to balance their professional and personal lives in a male dominated society.
+The series revolves around six working women who try to balance their professional and personal lives in a male-dominated society.

 Plot

 Nusrat, a successful real estate agent, converts her home into a girls' hostel, providing shelter to a diverse group of women.
 These include Aasha, a young mute runaway; Amber, a journalist fleeing her stepfather's home due to her relationship with her boyfriend; Sadia, an aspiring model from Gujranwala; Rossie, a nurse; and Hashmat, a factory supervisor from the tribal areas.

 Aasha becomes involved with the hostel's kitchen helper, TT, but they are discovered by people from Aasha's village who were searching for her.
-Aasha escapes, but TT remains silent, protecting her, and is brutally injured by the feudal lord's goons in retaliation.
+Aasha escapes, but TT remains silent, protecting her, and is brutally injured by the feudal lord's goons as a result.
 He starts disliking her when he learns she is a Hindu, as the feudal lord wanted to change her religion to marry her off.
 Nusrat respects Aasha's perspective and tries to protect her.
 TT asks Aasha to change her religion, but she refuses.
-Shafi, the feudal lord's educated son, intervenes and resolves the dispute, allowing Aasha to decide her own whereabouts.
+Shafi, the feudal lord's educated son, intervenes and resolves the dispute, enabling Aasha to decide for herself what religion she wants to follow.
 Over time, TT persistently pressures Aasha to convert to her religion, but eventually, he abandons his efforts and leaves the hostel, supposedly to travel to Dubai.

 Sadia struggles to succeed in Lahore's modeling and acting scene and eventually becomes a social media star.
 She declines her producer's proposal to focus on her career and financial goals.
 When TikTok is banned, she faces a decline in her popularity.
 The producer makes Sadia another proposal, which she initially accepts.
 However, she soon uncovers his true intentions: exploiting her to create explicit videos for a lucrative market.
 When she confronts him, a heated argument ensues, during which Sadia threatens to expose him at a press conference.
 In a shocking turn of events, he attempts to silence her by shooting at her on the road.

 Amber finds a job at a newspaper office but is blackmailed by her ex-boyfriend, who has her videos.
 With the support of her editor, she controls her guilt and anger, and herself leaks the videos on social media.
 Nusrat protects her from bullying and harassment, and her editor fires the workers who bullied her.
 Amber's mother suggests leaving the country, but she refuses and decides to face the situation head-on.
 When her editor is injured by the fired worker she eventually decides to leave the country.